5 Lakes to Visit in Pemberton

 1. One Mile Lake

-Not the best name for a lake, but this hidden gem is located just a short drive or bike ride north of Pemberton.
-There is a great network of trails around the lake which are popular with mountain bikers, horse riders and trail runners.
-Mosquito Lake is a great swimming lake in the summer months.
+Mosquito and Ivey Lake are located side by side just a short drive or bike ride north of Pemberton.
+There is a great network of trails around the lakes which are popular with mountain bikers, horse riders and trail runners.
+Mosquito & Ivey Lake are the go to spot for Pemberton locals during the summer months.

 3. Birkenhead Lake